Domestic and commercial waste collection

 Littering in our streets and waterways affects the quality of life for everyone who lives in Weipa.
 Please make sure you dispose of any domestic or commercial waste properly.

-The Waste Reduction and Recycling Act 2011 allows people to report littering and illegal dumping that occurs from a motor vehicle, trailer or vessel.
+The Waste Reduction and Recycling Act 2011 makes it an offence to litter from a motor vehicle, trailer or vessel.
 A Penalty Infringement Notice (PIN) may be issued to the registered owner of the vehicle.

 Common types of littering activity include: